CHURCHILL TO SHAKE UP NORTH AFRICAN COMMAND

 Rommel in Libya, 1942Montgomery during Second Battle of El Alamein, November 1942

 Left: Field Marshal Erwin Rommel, Commander of the German forces in North Africa, with his aides during the desert campaign, spring 1942.
 Since June 1941 Axis and British forces had been trading blows across unforgiving reaches of the Libyan Desert in a contest to gain control of the Eastern Mediterranean.
-Rommel and his Italian allies seemed to be gaining the upper hand with the British loss of Tobruk in June 1942, which put the Germans one step closer to shutting down Britain’s naval base at Alexandria in Egypt, gaining control of the Suez Canal, and securing or destroying the Middle East’s oil fields.
+Nicknamed “the Desert Fox” (Wuestenfuchs), Rommel and his Italian allies seemed to be gaining the upper hand with the British loss of Tobruk, Lybia’s eastern fortress and deep-water harbor in June 1942, which put the Germans one step closer to shutting down Britain’s naval base at Alexandria, Egypt; gaining control of the Egyptian Suez Canal, the British lifeline to the British-held Indian subcontinent; and securing or destroying the Middle East’s valuable oil fields.

 Right: Lt.
 Gen. Bernard Law Montgomery watches British Eighth Army tanks maneuvering during the Second Battle of El Alamein, October 23 to November 11, 1942.
 Churchill was thrilled by the British Army’s defeat of Rommel, nicknamed the “Desert Fox,” famously saying, “It may almost be said, ‘Before Alamein we never had a victory.
 After Alamein we never had a defeat’.”